zacnider/fhevm-example-encryption-encryptmultiple/docs/EncryptMultiple.md

 # EncryptMultiple

-Encrypt and store multiple values using EntropyOracle
+Learn how to encrypt multiple values using FHE.fromExternal

-## Overview
+## 📚 Overview

+This example teaches you how to use FHEVM to build privacy-preserving smart contracts.

 @title EncryptMultiple
-@notice Encrypt and store multiple values using EntropyOracle
+@notice Encrypt and store multiple values using encrypted randomness
 @dev Example demonstrating FHEVM encryption concepts